krishnaIndia/rfcs/text/0038-launcher-api-v0.6/api/structured-data.md

 ## Create

 Structured data has a size restriction of 100KiB including all its internals.
-If the size is more than permitted size after serialisation, error is returned to the caller.
+If the size is more than permitted size after serialisation, error is returned.

 Versioned, Unversioned or custom Structured data types can be created.
 The Versioned and Unversioned structured data types will handle if the data size is